kaltinril/pythonTeaching/assignments/classes/part3/readme.md

    - This is to simulate how the drawing could be completely different for the missile bullet type.
    - Example output:  Missile 100, 100 0, 1 smoke big_boss_battle_enemy

+## Assignment Pieces (machine_gun.py)

+This class will inherit from Bullet.
+It will have a few small changes to make it unique.

+### Items learned in machine_gun.py
+1. We will learn how to hard code and exclude a parameter from the sub-class constructor.
+1. We will learn how to add extra parameters to the sub-class constructor.
+1. Learn how to override a method

+### Steps to create
+1. Inside **machine_gun.py** create a class called MachineGun that inherits from `Bullet`.
+1. Create a constructor `__init__` to override the parent Bullet's constructor.
+   - Similar to laser, there is no need for Active, it will always be active.
+   - Add another required parameter `overheat_time`.
+     - This is how long until we overheat the gun (seconds)
+     - This is a variable to simulate the idea that the machine gun will overheat and we can't fire again until it cools down.
+     - We won't be implementing anything for this really except toggling the next instance variable.
+1. Add another instance variable called `overheated` and default it to `False`.
+   - That isn't allowed to be passed in, and shouldn't be in the constructor arguments.
+   - This will be toggled to True when the gun overheats (We'll simulate this) and back to False once it cools down (We won't do this)
+1. Override the draw method by creating it again in this class.
+It should be the same as bullet's except:
+   - it should print **Machine Gun** instead
+   - Add another print that prints out the message "I've given her all she's got capt'n" if overheated is True
+     - This is to simulate how the drawing could be completely different for the missile bullet type.
+     - For instance, the machine gun could glow red, and give off smoke, indicating it overheated
+   - Example output:  Machine Gun 100, 100 0, 1 "I've given her all she's got capt'n"
+1. Override the `update` method to toggle the Overheated variable every time update is called.
+   - Don't forget to call super().update()

 ## Assignment Pieces (classes_part2.py)